 The CONTRACTOR shall provide a Drilled Foundation Installation Plan (DFIP) in accordance with the requirements of the Standard Specifications.
-The GEOR and EOR shall provide a QC review of the CONTRACTOR'S DFIP prior to submitting to SCDOT'S RCE or CE&I team as designated for QA review.
-After performing QA review, SCDOT'S RCE will submit the DFIP to the SCDOT Bridge Construction Engineer (BCE) for final acceptance.
+The GEOR and EOR shall provide a QC review of the CONTRACTOR's DFIP prior to submitting to SCDOT's RCE or CE&I team as designated for QA review.
+After performing QA review, SCDOT's RCE will submit the DFIP to the SCDOT Bridge Construction Engineer (BCE) for final acceptance.

-Following installation of the drilled shafts, the GEOR shall perform a QC review of all production drilled shaft logs, CSL and TIP test reports, and RFC plans to verify that all criteria have been met.
+The GEOR shall review load test data and reports when load tests are performed.
+Following installation of the drilled shafts, the GEOR shall perform a QC review of all production drilled shaft logs, CSL test reports, temperature monitoring results, and RFC plans to verify that all criteria have been met.
 If all criteria have not been met, the Design-Build Team shall perform additional work as necessary to ensure all criteria have been met.
-The EOR shall submit an As-Installed Drilled Shaft Foundation Package for each structural element supported on drilled shaft foundations that includes all testing reports and production drilled shaft logs with a certification statement that all criteria have been met.
+The EOR shall submit an As-Installed Drilled Shaft Foundation Package for each structural element supported on drilled shaft foundations that includes all testing and monitoring reports and production drilled shaft logs with a certification statement that all criteria have been met.